tektoncd/experimental/webhooks-extension/docs/CustomizingTheMonitor.md

 }
 ```

-In this situation, after the webhook is triggered and the PipelineRun created, a TaskRun for the `my-custom-task` will be created instead of the default `monitor-result-task` Task.
-The same set of inputs, output and parameters will be placed on the TaskRun as would have been placed into the TaskRun for the  `monitor-result-task` Task.
+In this situation, after the webhook is triggered and the `PipelineRun` created, a `TaskRun` for the `my-custom-task` will be created instead of the default `monitor-result-task` `Task`.
+The same set of inputs, output and parameters will be placed on the `TaskRun` as would have been placed into the `TaskRun` for the  `monitor-result-task` `Task`.

 ```
   inputs: